Divorce where your sleep, not each other

 Depending on their temperament, you may even choose to warn your partner that you want to have a chat about something.
 It may prevent them feeling ambushed, or because they weren’t aware you wanted to talk, arrange to be out somewhere or doing something else.
 And as for the where…. this will certainly take your ‘local’ knowledge.
 If you are thinking that a public place, for example a restaurant, or out walking in a public place, is a good idea, do consider your partner’s needs.
 If their emotional response is strong, being in a public place may make them feel defenceless and detract from the chance of a positive outcome from the conversation

-Of all the questions to prepare for, I think the most important is:
+Of all the questions to prepare for, we think the most important is:

 WHAT do you want?